 Rights to read data¶

-Since data in VDE are not saved to the blockchain (which, however, is available for reading), they have an option to configure rights to read tables.
+Since data in OBS is not saved to the blockchain (which, however, is available for reading), they have an option to configure rights to read tables.
 Read rights can be set for separate columns, and for any rows using a special contract.

-VDE can be created on any full node on the network.
-Node Administrator defines the list of ecosystems that are allowed to use the functions of dedicated ecosystems, and assigns a user who will have the rights of the ecosystem founder and will be able to: install applications, accept new members to the ecosystem, and configure access rights to the ecosystem’s resources.
+OBS can be created on any full node on the network.
+Node Administrator defines the list of ecosystems that are allowed to use the functions of OBS, and assigns a user who will have the rights of the ecosystem founder and will be able to: install applications, accept new members, and configure resource access rights.